phorton1/Arduino-theClock3/docs/design.md

 - The *cam driven mechanism* moves the pawls so that the pendulum does *work* in **both directions** as it swings
 - It uses **smaller gears** to lessen the *mass*, *friction* and amount of *work* the clock must do.
 - It uses an **angle sensor** instead of *hall sensors* for more accuracy in controlling the pendulum.
-- It uses a **box-joint assembly** rather than *wooden dowls* to provide a more rigid and accurate frame.
+- It uses a **box-joint assembly** rather than *wooden dowels* to provide a more rigid and accurate frame.
 - More care was taken to **balance** the *center of mass* of the **hands** so that they don't add extra *work* for the clock as they spin
 - It has an **adjustable pendulum** weight for more accuracy in *tuning* the clock
 - The **magnetic spring** has been separated from the *main driving magnet* to prevent *twisting moments* on the *pendulum*